google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 images, video, and audio content, along with other resources that cannot interact with the rest of the page.

-**Active mixed content** interacts with the page as a whole and will allow an attacker to do almost anything with the page.
-Active mixed content includes scripts, stylesheets, iframes, flash resources, and other code that can be downloaded and executed by the browser.
+**Active mixed content** interacts with the page as a whole and allows an attacker to do almost anything with the page.
+Active mixed content includes scripts, stylesheets, iframes, flash resources, and other code that the browser can
+download and execute.

 ### Passive mixed content